NeonVoyage/5-BRIGHT-AUTOMOTIVE-COMPANY-CLASSIFICATION/README.md

 How to Run the Analysis
 Clone the repository:
 bash
-git clone https://github.com/NeonVoyage/5-BRIGHT-AUTOMOTIVE-COMPANY-CLASSIFICATION.git cd iris-flower Install the required libraries:
+git clone https://github.com/NeonVoyage/5-BRIGHT-AUTOMOTIVE-COMPANY-CLASSIFICATION.git cd 5-BRIGHT-AUTOMOTIVE-COMPANY-CLASSIFICATION
+Install the required libraries:

 bash